zidane0000/AI_Interview_Backend/architecture/README.md

 ## Data Flow

 1. **Request Handling**: The API Layer receives HTTP requests from the client and validates them.
-2. **Business Logic Execution**: The request is passed to the Business Logic Layer, which processes the data and determines the next steps.
+2. **Request Processing**: The API handlers process the request, applying business logic directly within the handlers.
-3. **Data Interaction**: The Business Logic Layer interacts with the Data Layer to retrieve or store information.
+3. **Data Interaction**: The API Layer interacts with the Data Layer (via Hybrid Store) to retrieve or store information.
-4. **AI Evaluation**: If required, the Business Logic Layer communicates with the AI Evaluation Service to process interview answers and generate feedback.
+4. **AI Evaluation**: If required, the API Layer communicates with the AI Evaluation Service to process interview answers and generate feedback.
-5. **Response Generation**: The processed data is returned to the API Layer, which formats it into a response for the client.
+5. **Response Generation**: The processed data is formatted and returned as an HTTP response to the client.

 ## Database Design